 Lazy eye (amblyopia): a condition in which vision cannot be corrected to 20/20 even with eyeglasses or contact lenses.
 It affects about 2 percent of children.
 With early diagnosis and treatment, permanent vision loss can be avoided.

-Crossed-eyed (strabismus): a condition which occurs when the eyes are not properly aligned with each other.
+Crossed-eyed (strabismus): a condition that occurs when the eyes are not properly aligned with each other.
 It affects 4 percent of all children.

 Signs that you or your child's teacher may notice could include: